Lending Club Personal Loans 2023 Review

 As was mentioned previously, Lending Club is a peer-to-peer lending website, not a bank.

-That means that Lending Club isn’t putting up the funds for your loan.
-Rather, other people are investing in your loan.
+That means Lending Club isn't putting up the funds for your loan.
+Instead, other people are investing in your loan.

-When you apply for a loan through Lending Club, they post the (anonymous) details of your application for investors to look at.
+When you apply for a loan through Lending Club, they post your application's (anonymous) details for investors to look at.

 Information such as the size of the loan, reason for applying, and Lending Club’s rating of your loan (A1-G5) are listed.
 Investors can then decide if they want to help fund your loan.

-That means that your loan is likely to be backed by a large number of investors.
+That means that your loan is likely to be backed by many investors.

 When you send a payment to Lending Club, it automatically gets divided and sent to each investor based on how much they contributed to your loan.

-Anyone can become an investor on Lending Club so long as they live in an approved state and make a $1,000 minimum deposit.
+Anyone can become an investor in Lending Club if they live in an approved state and make a $1,000 minimum deposit.

-That means that your loan payments go to everyday people who want to help others out by offering loans.
+That means your loan payments go to everyday people who want to help others by offering loans.

 How to Get Approved for a Personal Loan

-When you apply for a personal loan the lender will need to look into your financial life.
-They want to make sure that you’ll pay back the loan.
+When you apply for a personal loan, the lender must look into your financial situation.
+They want to make sure that you'll pay back the loan.

 When you apply, you’ll need to provide information such as:

-While providing all of this information to a lender can be a hassle, it’s worth it.
+While giving this information to a lender can be a hassle, it's worth it.

 Companies that don’t request such information tend to charge much higher interest rates because they cannot determine default risk accurately.